TesiNicco/snpXplorer/README.md

 `shiny`, `data.table`, `stringr`, `ggplot2`.

-If you don't have these packages installed, or you don't know, you can run the following within R:
+If you don't have these packages installed, or you don't know, you can run the following in R:

 ```
 if(!require("package_name"))install.packages("package_name")